Joshocan/Schema.Comparison.Feature-Models/README.md

-# Schema/Model Comparison Feature Model
+# Schema/Model Interoperability Feature Model

 This repository contains the feature models for various operations (Matching, Mapping and Alignment)  and ML/AI approaches related to model/schema comparison.
 It is designed to be used with **FeatureIDE Eclipse** for managing and visualizing feature models.